Orange Almond Cake (small batch)

 How do I know when the Orange Almond Cake is ready?

 Insert a toothpick into the center of the cake.
-If it comes out clean or with a few moist crumbs, the cake is ready!
+If it comes out almost clean, with a few moist crumbs, the cake is ready!

 Is almond flour gluten free?